subhailams/cal_to_text/Readme.md

 ```

-## Yah!!
+Yah!!
 Now we have a function to say tasks.
 Lets move on to get tasks from your calendar

+## Steps to create Google Console Application

 Goto this link and complete the steps https://developers.google.com/calendar/api/quickstart/python